icemint0828/imgedit/README.md

 ## Known Limitations

-- Transparency processing in `gif` files is not working well yet.
+- Smooth color conversion in `gif` files is not working well yet.

 ## Contributing